Partially rewritten in 2022 with clearer guidance on subfloor considerations.

 Putting it directly on a concrete subfloor is fine.
 Most commonly a lifting platform is on top of the rubber flooring that’s everywhere else in the gym.

 The hardwood has just the right amount of traction if you’re using olympic lifting shoes.

 If you have anything but a concrete subfloor, don’t try a platform.
 This won’t go well.
 Light to moderately heavy deadlifts are ok, but a wood floor underneath isn’t going to like it when you drop olympic lifts, even with the platform.

-For a cheaper price you can get Rogue’s modular “build-your-own” platform kit in the 8’x6′ size or 8’x8′ size.
+Get Rogue’s modular “build-your-own” platform kit in the 8’x6′ size or 8’x8′ size.
 I love things that you can take apart and actually move, and good luck ever moving a regular platform on your own.
 Basically with Rogue’s solution you buy the frame and a set of 1.5″ thick rubber tiles to stick in it.
 Done!

 Another advantage of Rogue’s is you don’t have to ever worry about wood curling over time or everything staying glued together.
 The frame keeps it all together, and that’s that.
 There’s not much to it.
-If you really want to, you could stick two layers of 3/4″ plywood in the center for your standing area.

 Basement Brandon did a nice video on Rogue’s platform frame:

 What did you do for flooring in your gym?
 Post a pic!